HiPeople21/LC_CS_Project/report.md

 This now meant that my target demographic shifted a bit, to people who would commute during holidays, which targets tourists more as well.
 However the data I had is still just for a portion of Dublin, mostly within the M50.

 ## 3. Plan and Design
+I plan to have a website with 4 pages as the web interface, which will be a home page, pathfinding page, statistics page, and responses page.

+Below I will list out the requirements and how my project met them.

+### Basic Requirements (BRs):
+1. I selected my datasets, which can be seens in the references.
+I had them saved in `Artefact/data_filter/data`, inside which thet are sorted by years, and follow the naming scheme `SCATS{month}{year}.csv`.
+An example of one such file is `Artefact/data_filter/data/2020/SCATSJanuary2020.csv`.
+The files `Artefact/data_filter/data_filter` and `Artefact/data_filter/secondary_filter` are files which are run in that order to filter and clean the data.
+After running `Artefact/data_filter/data_filter`, the data will be filtered and cleaned to be stored in `Artefact/data_filter/output_data`, within which has the same structure as `Artefact/data_filter/data`.
+This stores the data of only the dates I will use, with a reformatted time (separated into year, month, day, hour, minute, second).
+After running `Artefact/data_filter/secondary_filter`, the data is summed up by site (the data is separated by multiple sensors at each site) and stored up in the SQL file `Artefact/data_filter/database.db`.
+2.

 ## 4. Create
 ### Log